jaydeelew/poker_game_gui/README.md

 # UNDER CONTRUCTION

-## Building MVVM model for Poker game.
+## Building MVVM model using PySide6 for Poker game.